Kellie Gerardi: Citizen science and commercial spaceflight research

 After meeting Richard Garriott at The Explorers Club, where she worked the coat check, in 2014, Gerardi decided to join as a member.
 She later served on the board of directors, and is on the Truman National Security Project's Defense Council.

 In 2014, Gerardi was accepted as candidate for the Mars One mission, an organization that planned to colonize Mars as a reality television show, which gained her national attention.
 The organization received harsh criticism from the scientific community and went bankrupt before a mission could be conducted.
 In February 2014, she spent two months as a crew member at the Mars Desert Research Station (MDRS), a Mars analog habitat operated by the Mars Society.
 In 2015, she wrote an essay in Popular Mechanics about her experience at the MDRS, which included wearing a space suit.
 In an interview with Popular Science, she said they tested the ability to grow hops in a simulated Martian regolith using Earthen soil as a control.

 In 2017, Gerardi joined a private international education and research facility called the International Institute for Astronautical Sciences (IIAS).
-Gerardi completed a program called "Project PoSSUM", which stands for polar suborbital science in the upper mesosphere, which includes study on topics such as bioastronautics and training in high altitude flights to experience weightlessness.
+She completed a program called "Project PoSSUM", which stands for polar suborbital science in the upper mesosphere, which includes study on topics such as bioastronautics and training in high-altitude flights to experience weightlessness.
 Gerardi is IIAS's director of human spaceflight operations.

 On November 2, 2023, Gerardi was a payload specialist aboard Galactic 05, a sub-orbital spaceflight operated by the space tourism company Virgin Galactic, also boarded by Alan Stern.
 The trip lasted around two hours from take off to return.
 Onboard, she collected research data for three experiments focused on the physiology of microgravity developed by the National Research Council of Canada and sponsored by IIAS.
 Gerardi performed a fluid dynamic test for future designs of syringes and humidifiers specific to spaceflight.
 She wore a smart undergarment that collects biometric data during her flight developed by Canadian startup Hexoskin Astroskin and the Canadian Space Agency.
 She also wore a Continuous Glucose Monitor (CGM) to passively measure glucose levels to investigate any relation between high-altitude flight and insulin resistance.
 She was among the first 100 women to go to space.

 In June 2024, Virgin Galactic announced Gerardi as a crew member on a second research spaceflight scheduled for as early as 2026 aboard the Company’s Delta Class spaceship.
 The mission is designed to enable IIAS to introduce new research while also expanding upon the results from the Galactic 05 mission.
 Gerardi will be leading an all-female, international research space flight crew from IIAS.